 Shanghai 21 is conveniently located on Mott Street, in the epicenter of New York Chinatown.
 While the restaurant itself is not elaborate, the menu boasts what might be the city’s widest variety of dumpling flavors.
 Plus, they deliver!
 (Check out their menu here.)

-Favorites from their offerings include: Black Truffle Soup Dumplings with Pork, Shrimp Dumplings, Steamed Watercress and Shrimp Dumplings, and the pan-fried Pork Dumplings.
+Favorites from their offerings include Black Truffle Soup Dumplings with Pork, Shrimp Dumplings, Steamed Watercress and Shrimp Dumplings, as well as the pan-fried Pork Dumplings.
+All great!

 The restaurant also offers a wide variety of Lo Mein that’s worth checking out.
 Locals love the portions and prices (the black truffle soup dumplings are a great value considering the truffles).